agronetlabs/ERC-8040-ESG-TOKENIZATION-PROTOCOL/README.md

 ---

 > **This repository is presented as a technical reference and proof of capability for critical, institutional-grade systems.
-> For consulting, custom implementation, audit, or training, contact AgroCrypto Labs.**
+> For consulting, custom implementation, audit, or training, contact AgroCrypto Labs LLC.**

 © 2023–2025 AgroCrypto Labs LLC — Compliance-grade framework.